July 29, 2025

 Mavrik Pro: For the Fancy Pants Among Us

 It's a bit more compact, a bit less forgiving, but offers more control for those who can actually, you know, control their shots.
+The Mavrik Pro has less offset and a smaller head size compared to the other irons in the Mavrik family.

 Pros and Cons: The Good, The Bad, and The Ugly